clucas/otheater/README.md

 Load movies from the IMDB API in RapidAPI.
  - click the load button to initialize the movie catalog

+Initialize a venue
+ - Click on venues, choose a JSON file (it should have the same format as the JSON input below), uploading the file will create a venue along with available seats.

+Reserve seats
+ - Click on movies, click reserve at the end of the line.
+Select the venue, enter a name for your reservation and the number of seats.

 # Technology
  - Ruby 2.7.2